Northstar Strategies, LLC

-Aaron Jenkins is the vice president of policy and advocacy for The Expectations Project (TEP), a national non-profit organization that educates and trains faith-motivated advocates to help eliminate educational inequality in low-income public schools.
+Aaron Jenkins is a consultant with North Star Strategies, and was previously the vice president of policy and advocacy for The Expectations Project (TEP), a national non-profit organization that educates and trains faith-motivated advocates to help eliminate educational inequality in low-income public schools.
 He is responsible for the development and implementation of TEP’s engagement strategy with people of faith, clergy, education, and community-based organizations.

 Prior to joining TEP, Aaron was appointed by President Barack Obama to serve as the director of the White House Center for Faith-Based and Neighborhood Partnerships at the United States Department of Commerce.
 In this role, Aaron was responsible for promoting partnerships between businesses and community organizations that foster economic development and job growth.